-You have a webpage, you create content weekly (well, at least somewhat regularly), you have Google Analytics installed and try to decode the numbers impact on your business – but it’s hard.
+Also, you might create content weekly (well, at least somewhat regularly), you have Google Analytics installed and try to decode the impact of the numbers on your business – but it’s hard.
 You have visitors, but are you attracting the right ones?

 Installing some simple tools can help you understand your traffic in detail and use your webpage for lead generation.
 And even if you are not collecting data about individuals, which you are not allowed to do after GDPR, you can get a lot of insights to your audience.

 Here are three tools that I can recommend if you are using your webpage for lead generation based on the type of user you are.